srishti11010/findmytab/README.md

 # AwesomeTabSearch

-**AwesomeTabSearch** is a Chrome extension that lets you switch to any open tab using natural language.
+**AwesomeTabSearch** is a Chrome extension that lets you search and switch to any open tab using natural language.

 ## 🔍 Example